wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 Automated monitoring and alerts replace the need for constant human vigilence, so you can sleep better at night rather than worrying.

-Some organizations prefer to automate all aspects of setting up all aspects of a server, installing the operating system, drivers, etc.
+Some organizations prefer to automate all aspects of setting up computing capabilities -- installing the operating system, drivers, etc.
-This is would enable the organization to quickly respond to "zero day" security vulnerabilities can can crop up in any part of a system.
+This enables the organization to quickly respond to "zero day" security vulnerabilities which can crop up in any part of a system.
 This would also enable the organization to take advantage of lower prices for "bare metal" server instances from IBM and (since 2018) AWS.
 But is the total cost of running bare-metal boxes really cheaper than other approaches?